I strolled barefoot to my garden.

 Too bad you had to work alone.”

-Read more articles by Sharlyn Guthrie or search for articles on the same topic or others.
+Read more articles by Sharlyn Guthrie or search for other articles by topic below.